mtimkovich/picmo-chrome/README.md

 - Emoji search.
 - Recently used emoji.
+- Completely keyboard accessible.
+  - Open the picker with `Ctrl+Period`.
+  - Navigate with Tab and the arrow keys.
 - Only requires the `clipboardWrite` permission.
 - Completely open source, so I won't be selling your personal data.